zooniverse/front-end-monorepo/README.md

 ## Deployment

-Deploys to production and staging are handled by [Jenkins](https://jenkins.zooniverse.org/job/Zooniverse%20GitHub/job/front-end-monorepo/) using Docker images (descriptions found below).
+Deploys to production and staging are handled by [Jenkins](https://jenkins.zooniverse.org/job/Zooniverse%20GitHub/job/front-end-monorepo/) using [Docker images](#docker-images).

 Merges to master deploy to a staging Kubernetes instance that uses Panoptes production.
 This is used for manual end to end behavior testing for new code and design reviews. `https://frontend.preview.zooniverse.org/projects/:project-owner/:project-name/` proxy redirects to the new NextJS app while the rest of sub-domain redirects to PFE.
 Staging projects can be loaded by adding this query param to the URL: `?env=staging`.